 - Emergency services from network providers or from out-of-network providers - Urgently needed services from network providers or from out-of-network providers when network providers are temporarily unavailable or inaccessible (e.g., when you are temporarily outside of the plan's service area) - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
 (If possible, please call Member Services before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away.
-Phone numbers for Member Services are printed on the back cover of this booklet.) - You may self-refer to a network dermatologist up to five times per calendar year - Medicare covered chiropractic services from a network provider - Medicare covered podiatry services from a network provider - Supplemental Benefits covered by the plan.
+Phone numbers for Member Services are printed on the back cover of this booklet.) - All covered preventive services from network providers.
+These services are indicated in the Chapter 4 Medical Benefits Chart with an . - You may self-refer to a network dermatologist up to five times per calendar year - Medicare covered chiropractic services from a network provider - Medicare covered podiatry services from a network provider - Supplemental Benefits covered by the plan.
 These services are indicated in the Chapter 4 Medical Benefits Chart with an asterisk ()